Bool expressions are used to evaluate conditions and should always return in a true or false value.

 Employment.EmployeeStatus == 'Active' || Employment.EmployeeStatus == 'Leave'

-All active or on leave employees return true, all other employees return false
+All return true, all other employees return false

 Evaluate multiple fields using multiple operators and parentheses: